-Club and wholesale packaging needs can differ from other stores for a variety of reasons.
+Club and wholesale packaging needs can differ from other stores for various reasons.
 This page will discuss the packaging needs of wholesalers, including:

-- Design/fabrication considerations: Brand visibility is as essential on secondary and tertiary packaging as it is for primary packaging.
+- Design and fabrication considerations: Brand visibility is as essential for secondary and tertiary packaging as it is for primary packaging.

-- Industry standards/guidelines: Wholesale packaging companies must adhere to standards set by the Food and Drug Administration (FDA), the Fair Packaging and Labeling Act, guidance from the Sustainable Agriculture Research and Education (SARE) program, as well as proprietary specifications.
+- Industry standards and guidelines: Wholesale packaging companies must adhere to standards set by the Food and Drug Administration (FDA), the Fair Packaging and Labeling Act, guidance from the Sustainable Agriculture Research and Education (SARE) program, as well as proprietary specifications.

 - Types of products: Club packaging may vary significantly in design, use, and materials.

 - Methods: Methods for creating wholesale food and product packaging can run the gamut, from specialized clamshells to corrugated containers.
 Requirements vary widely based on product type.

 Competition has become fierce as club and wholesale stores grow in popularity.
 To keep up with demand, wholesalers need innovative packaging that incorporates eco-friendly designs and high-quality graphics.
 Packaging is essential to the sale of any product, and this is especially true in club and wholesale environments where packaging must influence the decision to buy large quantities of goods.

 Some of the common packaging methods used by wholesalers include:

 - Point-of-purchase (POP) displays.
 POP displays are strategically placed near the registers to encourage last-minute impulse purchases.